 Shooting for the Moon

 How does the system actually work?
 It starts with Moon soliciting business ideas from Mitsui employees through SMAP (SMart connected Application Platform), a platform system launched in January 2019.
 Employees send in their business idea, explaining what specific problem it solves, why it is unique, and its desired impact.
 The Moon Operating Team then start to co-develop these ideas in accordance with their criteria.
 Is there no dominant player in this area yet?
 Does the idea genuinely solve a social problem?
 Ideas that make it through these filters are presented to the Moon Committee, which includes members from IDEO.
 When the committee approves an idea, the employee who sent it in moves to a Moon office, and starts developing the business together with the Moon team as an entrepreneur in residence.
 This involves multiple design cycles, deep user research and, crucially, testing with real people in order to design a “human-centered business.”

-Projects currently under way at Moon range from algorithm-based diagnosis technology for diseases to entirely new forms of tourist experiences.
+Projects currently under way at Moon range from algorithm-based diagnosis technology for diseases to recyclable fashion business that contributes to the circular economy.
 As these and other ventures progress, they are expected to evolve in different ways.
 Some will stay within Moon, some will become part of Mitsui, and others else be spun out entirely.
 Of course, should any business ultimately prove unviable, it will be folded.
 But whether the business succeeds or fails, what matters is that through Moon Mitsui is developing its own precious stock of “zero-to-one” expertise.
 In the years ahead, expect a whole series of business launches from Moon!